AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

     - Ability to run a simple go/no go task with only one natural image associated with go and no go trials and fixed trial probabilities.
     - Ability to run a simple detection of change behavior with fixed change probability and only one natural image associated with go and no go trials.
     - We will assess the feasibility of concatenating scripts
-      We should be able to run an experiment build from multiple scripts e.g. Experiment 1
+        We should be able to run an experiment build from multiple scripts. e.g. Experiment 1
-      - load hardware configuration
+        - Run static gratings
-      - load and run 50 natural images script
+        - Run Sparse Noise
-      - load and run movie script
+        - Run a go/No go exp

 - Pipeline integration capabilities
   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as daqmx)
   - We should be able to make a portable hardware configuration using Bonsai.